 Most construction businesses need liability insurance for construction workers to protect themselves against medical damages, attorney fees, injury damages, lawsuits, investigations, and even abuse coverage for liability.
 General liability insurance usually doesn’t cover employee injuries and auto-related damages.

-In some cases, you can get additional endorsements to your builder’s risk insurance.
+Sometimes, you can get additional endorsements to your builder’s risk insurance.
 These endorsements usually include debris removal, earthquake, flood, equipment breakdown, emergency removal, expediting expenses, and fire department service charges.

 Employees who file claims for this type of liability insurance for construction workers could do so if their injury or illness was caused on the job.

 Types of Construction Bonds

-Most jobs will require you to have proper bond coverage to even bid for a job.
+Most jobs require you to have proper bond coverage to even bid for a job.
 These include: